Joshua Tree Half Marathon Details

-This event will be a sunset and evening run- a unique experience within our National Park Half Marathon Series!
+This event will be a sunset and evening run, under a sea of stars.
 Our course will start and end in Joshua Tree, CA at Joshua Tree Lake RV & Campground, just 20 min from the entrance to Joshua Tree National Park.

-We have made several significant changes and improvements to our **inaugural course.
 This course is a challenging run through the Mojave Desert in Joshua Tree, CA near Copper Mountain.
 With the exception of a quarter mile at the start and a one mile section in the middle, this course is entirely on dirt roads and trails.
 The dirt roads will have sand on them with varying degrees of deepness adding to the challenge of this course.
 It is completely runnable, but runners should understand these conditions are difficult and not stroller friendly.
 That is the price we pay to run under the stars through the desert!

 Required gear: Headlamps or flashlights

 Start: Runners will start at the Joshua Tree Lake RV & Campground.
 They will head south down Sunfair Rd (paved road) for about .25 mile.
 There they will turn off the road onto a dirt road and head west.

 Mile 1-2: The dirt road runners turn onto is a little more narrow than the paved Sunfair Rd.
 We will choke the start line by waves to thin things out a bit, but runners should remember running etiquette (namely, stay to the right and when passing call out “on your left”).
 There is about a 200 foot climb from mile 1 to just past mile 2.
 This is probably one of the sandier spots.